A great number of women involved in offending have complex needs, including having had experienced domestic abuse and are often mothers.

 There is often a profound stigma felt by many children whose mothers have been involved in the Criminal Justice System.
 Every child facing these traumatic circumstances should have their best interests taken into account in the decisions affecting their mothers.
 Many children often feel overlooked, unsupported and judged.

-Advance’s Minerva services work in partnership to improve outcomes for mothers and break the cycle of re offending, ensure that their children’s best interests are served and prevent families breaking down to reduce intergenerational harm.
+Advance’s Minerva services work in partnership to improve outcomes for mothers and break the cycle of re offending, ensuring that their children’s best interests are served and prevent families breaking down to reduce intergenerational harm.

 What we know...